Tipping in Mexico: Who to Tip & How Much

 Tipping in Restaurants

-If you are paying your bill with a card the logistics of leaving a tip are slightly different than back home.
+If you are paying your bill with a card, the logistics of leaving a tip are slightly different than back home.

 The server will ask if you want the bill closed: cuenta cerrada.
-If you plan to leave a cash tip and pay with your card, say Si, cuenta cerrada, and leave your desired tip in cash on the table.
+If you plan to leave a cash tip and pay with your card, say, “Si, cuenta cerrada,” and leave your desired tip in cash on the table.

-When paying with your credit card, it’s essential that the merchant brings you the credit card terminal to your table.
 Under no circumstances should you allow anyone to disappear with your credit card.
-Again, this is good general habits to follow in the any country regardless of visiting or in the country you’re living in.
+Again, these are good general habits to follow in the any country regardless of visiting or in the country.

 If you wish to tip with your card, tell the server the tip percentage you wish to leave.
 For example, if you wish to leave 15%, say quince por ciento de propina.